puppetlabs/puppet-specifications/language/resource-api/README.md

 The runtime environment needs to compare user input from the manifest (the desired state) with values returned from `get` (the actual state) to determine whether or not changes need to be effected.
 In simple cases, a provider will only accept values from the manifest in the same format as `get` would return.
 Then no extra work is required, as a trivial value comparison will suffice.
 In many cases this places a high burden on the user to provide values in an unnaturally constrained format.
 In the example, the `apt_key` name is a hexadecimal number that can be written with, and without, the `'0x'` prefix, and the casing of the digits is irrelevant.
 A trivial value comparison on the strings would cause false positives, when the user input format does not match, and there is no Hexadecimal type in the Puppet language.
 In this case the provider can specify the `canonicalize` feature and implement the `canonicalize` method.

-The `canonicalize` method transforms its arguments into the standard format required by the rest of the provider.
-The only argument to `canonicalize` is an Enumerable of resource hashes matching the structure returned by `get`.
+The `canonicalize` method transforms its `resources` argument into the standard format required by the rest of the provider.
+The `resources` argument to `canonicalize` is an Enumerable of resource hashes matching the structure returned by `get`.
 It returns all passed values in the same structure, with the required transformations applied.
 It is free to re-use, or recreate the data structures passed in as arguments.
 The runtime environment must use `canonicalize` before comparing user input values with values returned from `get`.
 The runtime environment must always pass canonicalized values into `set`.
 If the runtime environment must requires the original values for later processing, it must protect itself from modifications to the objects passed into `canonicalize`, for example through creating a deep copy of the objects.

+The `context` parameter is the same as passed to `get` and `set` which provides utilties from the Runtime Environment, and is decribed in more detail there.

 > Note: When the provider implements canonicalisation, it should strive for always logging canonicalized values.
 By virtue of `get`, and `set` always producing and consuming canonically formatted values, this is not expected to pose extra overhead.